 In accordance with Title IX of the Education Amendments of 1972, Texas A&M System Policy 08.01.01 and TEEX Rule 08.01.01.N1, discrimination in employment, educational programs, and activities on the basis of sex is prohibited.
 TEEX does not tolerate acts of discrimination, harassment or retaliation based on a protected class.
-The TEEX Office of Human Resources with Strategic and Education Services are committed to protecting equal access to programs, activities, and services by supporting the Texas A&M System’s commitment to promoting diversity and inclusion.
+The TEEX Office of Human Resources with Strategic and Education Services are committed to protecting equal access to programs, activities, and services.

 What is Title IX?

 Title IX of the Education Amendment of 1972 prohibits discrimination on the basis of sex in educational programs and activities at federally funded institutions.
 Title IX protects training participants, staff and visitors to our campuses from all forms of sex discrimination.